zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_matter/_review.md

     - questions:
         question: >
-            Applications to interface with Arm Virtual Hardware API can be written in Python
+            Applications to interface with Arm Virtual Hardware API can be written in Python.
         answers:
             - "True"
             - "False"